interpublic group is

 in the community

-IPG and its companies are involved in our communities at many different levels.
-We volunteer at community organizations, support cultural institutions, provide pro bono work for not-for-profit organizations and support educational institutions.
+IPG Corporate and its companies are client and community oriented.
+We strive for a culture of inclusion and work to improve the communities where we live and work.
+Our employees volunteer at community organizations, support cultural institutions, provide pro bono work for not-for-profit organizations, and support educational institutions.

-Each year, IPG employees give of their time and resources to many worthwhile causes.
-This has included working with Soldiers' Angels, a not-for-profit that provides aid to members of the military and their families, to “adopt” a military family at holiday time, giving lower-enlisted military families much needed extra support.
+Each year, IPG corporate employees give of their time and resources to many worthwhile causes.
+This includes “adopting” military families during the holiday season, through Hope for the Warriors and the Wounded Warrior Project, not-for-profits that provide aid to members of the military and their families